2021 E/M Coding Update

-There are seismic changes coming to E/M coding for new and established office patients, which took effect on January 1, 2021.
-For the first time in over twenty years, we will have new E/M guidelines.
-The new rules apply ONLY to new and established office patients and will fundamentally change the way you document your patient encounters.
+There are seismic changes to the rules for E/M coding for new and established office patients, which took effect on January 1, 2021.
+For the first time in over twenty years, we have new E/M guidelines.
+The new rules apply ONLY to new and established office patients and fundamentally change the way you document your patient encounters.
 This is extremely good news for any physician who sees new or established office patients.
-The rules for documenting our patient encounters are about to get much easier to follow.
+The rules for documenting our patient encounters are now much easier to follow.

-- The extent of the history and physical exam will no longer affect the level of care.
+- The extent of the history and physical exam no longer affect the level of care.

-- The level of care will be driven by medical decision-making OR by time.
+- The level of care is now driven by medical decision-making OR by time.

 - Time will include both face-to-face time and non-face-to-face time on the date of the visit.

-- There will be a new method for calculating medical decision-making.
+- There is a new method for calculating medical decision-making.

-- There will be a new G code for medical complexity and/or primary care, but implementation has been delayed for the time being.
+- There is a new G code for medical complexity and/or primary care, but implementation has been delayed for the time being.

-Starting in 2021, time or medical decision-making is all that matters when it comes to selecting the level of care for new and established office patients.
-This curriculum will explain the changes that are coming in 2021 and then take you step-by-step through the process of how to document each level of care for new and established office patients.
-These three modules will teach you everything you need to know to hit the ground running in 2021.
+Since January 1, 2021, time or medical decision-making is all that matters when it comes to selecting the level of care for new and established office patients.
+This curriculum will explain the new 2021 guidelines and then take you step-by-step through the process of how to document each level of care for new and established office patients.
+These three modules will teach you everything you need to know about how to apply the 2021 guidelines in daily practice.
 Earn three house of AMA Category 1 CME while you learn how to save time, streamline your documentation and optimize reimbursement in 2021.

-E/M Coding Update 2021 Curriculum Includes the Following Four Courses
+E/M Coding Update 2021 Curriculum Includes the Following Four Video Tutorials

 E/M Coding Update: 2021